macstadium/packer-plugin-macstadium-orka/README.md

 * `do_not_image` _(boolean)_ (optional) _*- for devs*_

 By default this plugin automatically creates an image of the VM after any provisioning steps.
 AFAIK there is no mechanism built-into Packer to "force" it to not image the VM afterwards, so this fills that gap.
 This is useful for debugging builds that are being weird, but is generally not intended for noraml use.

-## Information Notes / Gotchas

-[MacStadium Orka] base images have SSH enabled by default and the username/password is `admin:admin` because they are within' a private network by default.
-So this plugin has those credentials hardcoded by default, but you can of course customize the communicator.
-See the options from the [SSH Communicator].

 ## Example Orka Commands

 These aren't directly related to this plugin, exactly, but they're a bit of a simplified guide to get you started.
 For a more full guide see: [Orka Setup Guide].

 ```bash
 # Create a config which is used for source_image above